elephantrobotics/Pro3D_Kit_Doc/doc/book2.md

 # 2 Hardware Installation

+Please refer to the hardware installation section in the video tutorial: https://www.bilibili.com/video/BV1xxTNzxEL2/?spm_id_from=333.337.search-card.all.click&vd_source=672e3f7240eaaca210b45e7c033dc45f

-Place the corresponding items according to the text prompts on the bottom plate.
+Place the corresponding items on the bottom plate according to the text prompts.

 <img src="../img/back.png" style="zoom: 20%;" />

-# 2.1 Robot Arm Installation
+# 2.1 Robot arm installation
 First remove the screws of the cover

 <img src="../img/r1.png" style="zoom: 20%;" />

 Fix the bottom plate to the robot with screws, and then fix the bottom plate to the edge of the desktop with a G-type clamp